Mainack/MASCARA-passphrase-code-data/README.md

-## LARGE-SCALE DATASET OF IN-USE PASSPHARASES AND CODE/DATA OF MASCARA, A SYSTEM TO AUTO-GENERATE MEMORABLE AND SECURE PASSPHRASES
+## LARGE-SCALE DATASET OF USER-GENRATED PASSPHARASES AND CODE/DATA OF MASCARA, A SYSTEM TO AUTO-GENERATE MEMORABLE AND SECURE PASSPHRASES

 Release of code and data for MASCARA, a memorable , yet secure passphrase generation algorithm.
-The paper appeared in AsiaCCS 2023
+The paper appeared in ACM ASIACCS 2023.

 1. This repository contains data from *Avirup Mukherjee, Kousshik Murali, Shivam Kumar Jha, Niloy Ganguly, Rahul Chatterjee, Mainack Mondal.
 2023.
 "MASCARA: Systematically Generating Memorable And Secure Passphrases."
 ACM ASIACCS'23.*
 You can read the paper [here](https://cse.iitkgp.ac.in/~mainack/publications/mascara-2023-asiaccs.pdf)